AlexMacD6/ConsignCrew/pr-templates/better-auth-integration.md

    ```
 4. Start the application with `npm run dev`.
 5. Navigate to `/register` and test:
-   - Email/password registration (should create user in database with CUID)
+   - Email/password registration (should create user in memory with CUID)
    - Google OAuth registration (should redirect to Google and create user with OAuth fields)
    - Facebook OAuth registration (should redirect to Facebook and create user with OAuth fields)
    - TikTok OAuth registration (should redirect to TikTok and create user with OAuth fields)